 Does my child call too little or too often?
 Is it coddling to let them come home for the weekend?
 Should we make them “tough” it out?
 Should we jump in if we think they are struggling?
 Are we going to ruin our child if we get involved?

 For our generation of parents, for a myriad of reasons, since the moment our children were conceived, parenting has been something of a competitive sport.
-And the judgements of other parents have often been swift and harsh, leaving us tossing and turning in a sea of self-doubt.
+And the judgments of other parents have often been swift and harsh, leaving us tossing and turning in a sea of self-doubt.

 As my mother kindly reminded me the other day, I was one of those college freshmen who called home constantly and cried through almost every one of those phone calls.
 I missed my home, my friends and my parents.
 I have no idea how my parents felt about my sadness.
-We never discussed it-except for my dad saying that he was happy they had given me a childhood whose end was worth crying over.
+We never discussed it except for my dad saying he was happy they had given me a childhood whose end was worth crying over.

 As when they were infants, whether you held them all day or not, whether you nursed or bottle-fed, attachment parented or not, THEY ALL GREW UP.

 College is not real life.
-It is a unique inflection point, a moment in time, a sometimes-difficult transition, harder for some than for others.
+It is a unique inflection point, a moment in time, a sometimes-difficult transition, harder for some than others.
 We all have different ways of coping with change.
 There is no right way, no wrong way, no better way, no worse way; there is only the way that works for you.

 When my first son was born, I had an old-time pediatrician who had been in practice for about 50 years.
 When I wept in his office while cuddling my 3-week-old, telling him of my breastfeeding woes, he said something I have never forgotten.

 “A happy mother is the most important gift you can give your child.”
-I took that advice to heart then and I still do.
-Rest assured that eventually we will all find our way, parents and kids alike.
-Trust your instincts, and the process.
+I took that advice to heart then, and I still do.
+Rest assured that eventually, we will all find our way, parents and kids alike.
+Trust your instincts and the process.
 And, you do you.

 More Great Reading: